The Subtle Yet Important Difference Between Razor Burns and Bumps, Plus How to Avoid Them

-We spoke with board-certified dermatologists Rachel Nazarian, M.D. and Jeremy Fenton, M.D. of Schweiger Dermatology Group about their best advice on avoiding razor burn and bumps, plus what to do if you’re already dealing with them. .
+We spoke with Dr. Rachel Nazarian and Dr. Jeremy Fenton of Schweiger Dermatology Group, board-certified dermatologists and Skincare.com consultants, about their best advice on avoiding razor burn and bumps when shaving, plus what to do if you’re already dealing with them.

 What’s the Difference Between Razor Burn and Razor Bumps?